chef-boneyard/database/README.md

   :port, :username, :password
 - privileges: array of database privileges to grant user. used by the :grant action. default is :all
+- grant_option: appends 'WITH GRANT OPTION' to grant statement. used by MySQL provider only. default is 'false'
 - host: host where user connections are allowed from. used by MySQL provider only. default is 'localhost'
 - table: table to grant privileges on. used by :grant action and MySQL